dfinity/interface-spec/spec/index.md

 -   5xx HTTP status when the server has encountered an error or is otherwise incapable of performing the request.
 The request might succeed if retried at a later time.

 This request type can *also* be used to call a query method (but not a composite query method).
 A user may choose to go this way, instead of via the faster and cheaper [Request: Query call](#http-query) below, if they want to get a *certified* response.
-Note that the canister state will not be changed by sending an update call request type for a query method (except for cycle balance change due to message execution).
+Note that the canister state will not be changed by sending a call request type for a query method (except for cycle balance change due to message execution).

 ### Request: Asynchronous Call {#http-async-call}